 The guaranteed income fund is recorded at contract value, which approximates fair value.
 Contract value represents contributions and reinvested income, less any withdrawals plus accrued interest, because these investments have fully benefit-responsive features.
 For example, participants may ordinarily direct the withdrawal or transfer of all or a portion of their investment at contract value.
 There are no reserves against contract values for credit risk of contract issues or otherwise.
-The average yield was approximately 3.8% and 3.7% for 2006 and 2005, respectively.
-The crediting interest rate for these guaranteed funds is reset semiannually by the issuer but cannot be less than zero and was 4.15% and 3.75% at December 31, 2006 and 2005, respectively.
+The average yield was approximately 4.1% and 3.8% for 2007 and 2006, respectively.
+The crediting interest rate for these investment contracts is reset semiannually by the issuer but cannot be less than zero and was 4.15% and 4.15%, respectively, at December 31, 2007 and 2006.

 Purchases and sales of securities are recorded on a trade-date basis.
 Interest income is recorded on the accrual basis.
-Dividends are recorded on the ex-dividend date.
+Dividends are recorded on the exdividend date.